junxit/us-congress-bills-109/metadata.md

 - 2006-07-28 — Introduced in House
 - 2006-07-28 — Introduced in House
 - 2006-07-28 — Referred to the House Committee on International Relations.
+- 2006-09-13 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2006-09-13 — Committee Consideration and Mark-up Session Held.
+- 2006-09-25 — Considered under suspension of the rules. (consideration: CR H7319-7321)
+- 2006-09-25 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+965.
+- 2006-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-25 — Mr. Poe moved to suspend the rules and agree to the resolution.
+- 2006-09-25 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7319-7320)
+- 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7319-7320)